Lady Pank: Live performances

 In 1983 alone, the group performed live 369 times.
-After another three years the total number of live shows grew to over 800, a record at the time in Poland.
-On November 30, 2000 Lady Pank played a jubilee concert in Wrocław, celebrating the group's 18th birthday.
-In 2007,they were celebrating their 25th birthday, during the tour promoting album "Strach się Bać".
+After another three years the total number of live shows grew to over 800 — a record at the time in Poland.

+On 30 November 2000, Lady Pank played a jubilee concert in Wrocław, celebrating the group's 18th birthday.

+In 2007, they were celebrating their 25th birthday and promoting the album Strach się bać during the tour.

 In 2008, they started playing symphonic concerts with Orkiestra Symfoników Gdańskich.

-In 2012, they played several symphonic concerts, celebrating they 30th jubilee.
-In 2014-15 they went on an acoustic tour over Poland, recording material for the album "Akustycznie".
+In 2012, they played several symphonic concerts, celebrating their 30th jubilee.

+In 2014–15 they went on an acoustic tour over Poland, recording material for the album Akustycznie.

 In late 2015, they started their "The Best of" Tour.

-In years 2016-2017 they played a tour, promoting their album "Miłość i władza" celebrating the 35th years on stage of the band.
+In years 2016–2017 they played a tour, promoting their album Miłość i władza celebrating their 35 years on stage.

-In 2018, they played LP1 Tour, promoting their album "LP1".
-In 2021, they started a tour promoting album "LP40", celebrating their 40th birthday.
-The tour ended on December 17th, 2022 in Warsaw.
-On 22nd of June 2022 they recorded their "MTV Unplugged" concert.
+In 2018, they played LP1 Tour, promoting their album LP1.

+In 2021, they started a tour promoting album LP40, celebrating their 40th birthday.
+The tour ended in Warsaw on 17 December 2022.
+On 22 June 2022 they recorded their "MTV Unplugged" concert.

 Instruments

-Borysewicz and the other guitar players prefer Fender Stratocaster guitars, although he also use guitars such as Gibson, Ibanez or Charvel.
+Borysewicz and the other guitar players prefer Fender Stratocaster guitars, although he also uses guitars such as Gibson, Ibanez or Charvel.
 His favourite guitar in years 2000-2018 was Fender Stratocaster Lone Star in candy apple red colour with his daughter's hand reflected in white paint.
 Since 2018 he is playing a Fender Stratocaster Jeff Beck Signature models.
 In 2020, he released his signature model of Laboga Diamond Sound combo amp series.
 His sound on the first Lady Pank album is most of 1978 Fender Stratocaster, Marshall Amplification amps, BOSS CE-1 Chorus and BOSS CS-1 Compressor.